bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 ## Configuring Abaqus and executing the subroutine

 To run user subroutines in Abaqus, you will need to install Intel Visual Studio and Intel oneAPI package and link them with Abaqus.
 Follow [this blog tutorial](https://www.bibekanandadatta.com/blog/2021/link-intel-and-vs-abaqus-2020/) if you have not done it before.
-Additionally, [see this blog post](https://www.bibekanandadatta.com/blog/2024/lapack-Intel-Fortran-Abaqus/) to learn how to link and use LAPACK library from tge Intel oneMKL library to Abaqus user subroutines.
+Additionally, [see this blog post](https://www.bibekanandadatta.com/blog/2024/lapack-Intel-Fortran-Abaqus/) to learn how to link and use the LAPACK library from the Intel oneMKL package to Abaqus user subroutines.

 Make sure that the user subroutine and input file are in the same directory.
 Using the `Abaqus command line terminal` or `cmd terminal` or `PowerShell terminal`, you can execute the following command from the directory to execute the subroutine.